robertorosero/pyhtonmig/Doc/library/socket.rst

 .. method:: socket.connect_ex(address)

-   Like ``connect(address)``, but return an error indicator instead of raising an exception for errors returned by the C-level :cfunc:`connect` call (other problems, such as "host not found," can still raise exceptions).
-The error indicator is ``0`` if the operation succeeded, otherwise the value of the :cdata:`errno` variable.
+   Like ``connect(address)``, but return an error indicator instead of raising an exception for errors returned by the C-level :c:func:`connect` call (other problems, such as "host not found," can still raise exceptions).
+The error indicator is ``0`` if the operation succeeded, otherwise the value of the :c:data:`errno` variable.
 This is useful to support, for example, asynchronous connects.

+.. method:: socket.detach()

+   Put the socket object into closed state without actually closing the underlying file descriptor.
+The file descriptor is returned, and can be reused for other purposes.

+   .. versionadded:: 3.2

 .. method:: socket.fileno()